-When it comes to wood the harder the piece is the more difficult it is to cut by the jigsaw.
+When it comes to wood, the harder the piece is, the more difficult it is to cut with the jigsaw.
 Mostly because of the friction and heat that is produced.
-The softer the wood the thicker you can go.
+The softer the wood, the thicker you can go.

 Choosing an appropriate blade for this task is crucial.
 A thicker blade won’t drift as much as a thinner one, and of course, you have to remember to get a blade that is at least 1 inch longer than that stock you’re cutting.